rajujaiswalsce/rajujaiswalsce/README.md

 - 🌱 I’m currently learning **Spring boot**

-- 👯 I worked collaboratively on [REST API for an Covid-19 Application](https://github.com/nvFARHAN/cowin.gov.in)
+- 👯 I worked collaboratively on [REST API Freshly.com](https://github.com/CYNO28/Freshly)

 - 👨‍💻 All of my projects are available at  <a href="https://Rajujaiswal.github.io/RajujaiswalPortfolio/"> **Portfolio** </a>